 Each year a small but dedicated group of volunteers take headshots, update member data, sell ads and layout a printed directory for our club to use to get in touch with each other.
 The directory is full of useful information about all of our committees, our members and is a great way to do business with a club member.
 In addition, the directory is a nice fundraiser the helps offset some of the expenses of running the club which keeps our quarterly dues low.

-Rivers Alive was held on September 19.
+Rivers Alive was held on September 19 and March 27th.
 The event, cohosted by Keep Roswell Beautiful and the City of Roswell, is part of a statewide campaign to clean and preserve Georgia's 70,100 miles of rivers and streams.
 Rowell Rotary along with small groups of volunteers dispersed across the City to pick up litter along local trails, parks, and waterways, remove privet (an invasive plant species), and mark storm drains in surrounding neighborhoods.
 This year cleanup sites included Riverside Park, Waller Park, Don White Memorial Park, Seven Branches, and sections of Big Creek.
 Twenty four Rotarians devoted their morning to help keep our rivers clean.
 We picked up over 300 pounds of trash from the rivers banks and trails.

 The Roswell Arts Festival was started by members of Roswell Rotary and our club has supported the festival for more than 50 years.
 Our support started as volunteers spending the night in the square guarding the art work and now we provide the festival with $500 to pay for security guards.
 The festival brings 100s of visitors to the city and is a great family event.